Work Requirement Disqualifications

 Failed to meet reporting requirements for UI or Job Service

-FAA reduces or stops benefits when a reason for disqualification happens without a good cause reason during any of the following time frames:
+FAA reduces or stops benefits when a reason for disqualification happens without good cause.
+Based on when the work requirement disqualification occurs, benefits are reduced or stopped during any of the following time frames:

 For NA, FAA is required to reduce benefits when an NA participant voluntarily quits, reduces work hours, refuses a job offer, or receives an NA UI-comparable disqualification without good cause.
 One of the following applies: